 It’s important to know that there are few things you need to take care of right now.
 Parkinson’s is a slowly progressive illness, so you have time to get educated and chart your course.

-The Parkinson’s Association of San Diego can help you, your family, your co-workers and friends as you embark on this journey.
-Please call or email firstname.lastname@example.org to inquire about our Good Start Program and Starter Packets*.
+The Parkinson’s Association can help you, your family, your co-workers and friends as you embark on this journey.
+Please call or email email@example.com to inquire about our Good Start Program and Starter Packets*.

-We recommend that you do not try to take in too much information at once.
+Try not to take in too much information at once, although it may be tempting.
 Try to learn something new about Parkinson’s each week, but allow yourself time away from the Internet, books and brochures.
 While Parkinson’s may be at the forefront of your mind right now, remember you are still much more than just a person with Parkinson’s.
-Remember to enjoy each day and all of life’s gifts; Parkinson’s is just one aspect of your life.
+Remember to enjoy each day and all of life’s gifts; Parkinson’s Disease is just one aspect of your life.

 *We will be happy to mail these packets anywhere in the United States for FREE.
 Families who live apart from each other often find this helpful because they can read and discuss the same information.